-- a) the nature, volume, composition and concentration of the contaminant and the frequency, rate, location and manner of the discharge; - b) the design, construction and operation of industrial and trade processes or facilities and their capacity for avoiding, remedying or mitigating adverse environmental effects;
+- a) the nature, volume, composition and concentration of the contaminant and the frequency, rate, location and manner of the discharge; - the design, construction and operation of industrial and trade processes or facilities and their capacity for avoiding, remedying or mitigating adverse environmental effects; - surrounding environmental conditions that may affect the frequency, duration, intensity and degree of environmental effects including

-&lt;sup>14 Rules 1 to 7 in the Regional Air Quality Plan provide for discharges to air whether on industrial or trade premises or on production land.
+$^{^{14}}$ Rules 1 to 7 in the Regional Air Quality Plan provide for discharges to air whether on industrial or trade premises or on production land.

-- c) surrounding environmental conditions that may affect the frequency, duration, intensity and degree of environmental effects including topography, wind speed and direction, and other climatic or weather conditions; and - d) the best practicable option to prevent or minimise any adverse effects on the environment in accordance with Policy 2.7.
+- topography, wind speed and direction, and other climatic or weather conditions; and - the best practicable option to prevent or minimise any adverse effects on the environment in accordance with Policy 2.7.